Manca Marcelan

-Manca Marcelan, MA in Psychology, born 17 July 1995 in Ljubljana, Slovenia is a Slovenian rhythmic gymnast.
+Manca Marcelan (born July 17, 1995 in Ljubljana, Slovenia) is a Slovenian rhythmic gymnast.

 Early life

-Manca Marcelan, born on 17 July 1995, hails from Ljubljana, Slovenia.
-Her early years were marked by a passion for rhythmic gymnastics, laying the foundation for her illustrious career in the sport.
+Manca Marcelan was born on July 17, 1995 in Ljubljana, Slovenia.
+She developed an interest in rhythmic gymnastics at an early age, which formed the foundation of her subsequent career in the sport.

-Education and Psychology Career
+Education

 In 2018, Manca Marcelan earned her degree in psychology from the University of Ljubljana FF.
 She furthered her academic pursuits, obtaining a Master of Arts in Psychology in July 2020.